matloff/qeML/vignettes/overfitting.md

 Result:

-> If we plot prediction error vs. degree, we typically will get a
+> If we plot MSPE vs. degree, we typically will get a
 > U-shaped curve.
 Bias reduction dominates variance increase initially,
 > but eventually variance overpowers bias.
 Once we pass the low point
-> of the curve, we we overfitting.
+> of the curve, **we are overfitting**.

 The same is true for k-NN, plotting prediction error against k.
 As noted, we can achieve smaller bias with smaller k.
 The latter situation means smaller neighborhoods, making the problem of "using tall people to predict a short person's weight" less likely.
 But smaller k means we are taking an average over a small set of people, which will vary a lot from one sample to another, i.e. larger variance.
+If we try a range of k values, the bias-variance tradeoff will typically result in a U-shaped curve.

+Again, MSPE is a population quantity, but we can estimate it via cross-validation.
+For instance, for each value of k in a range, we can fit k-NN on our training data and the estimate the corresponding MSPE value by predicting our test set.

 Mean squared error is the sum of a decreasing quantity, squared bias, and an increasing quantity, variance.
 This typically produces a